bekk/bekk-christmas/post/javascript/the-three-ways-of-fetching.md

 The first way to fetch data utilises that we can pass a reference to a function `A` as an argument to another function `B`, which then is going to call `A` at some point.
 Here, `A` is called the _callback_-function, while `B` is the _higher order_-function.
 This is a very common pattern in JavaScript, so it's likely you've seen it before – in event handlers, timeouts or even in the map, filter and reduce list-functions.

 There are multiple ways to fetch data, but we're going to look at the classic, well-used API [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest).
-If you're not familiar with it, don't worry – the details are not too important.
+If you're not familiar with it, don't worry – the details aren't too important.
 We're interested in the way we use our callback, and I'll explain it below.

 First, we define our main function `fetchChristmasGift` to fetch a Christmas gift for a child.
 We need the name of the child to fetch the correct gift, so we'll take that as a parameter.
 Then, we create a new request: